kikito/kiki.to/source/blog/2012-07-19-coding-with-an-accent.md

 English.

 In Spain, no one says good-bye any more.
-There is a word for it, of course - “Adiós”.
+There is a word for it, of course - *Adiós*.
 But no one says it.
 Everyone says “see you soon” instead.
 Even if it’s longer.
-Society has decided that “Adiós” is too … hard, I suppose.
+Society has decided that *Adiós* is too … hard, I suppose.

 They say eskimos have 7 different words for “snow”.
 I don’t know if it’s